target curve calculator

 There is no single answer, it depends on the direct sound and on the diffuse field.

-So it depends on your speakers, your room, your position : check it here but, take care, this is only an indication.
+So it depends on your speakers, your room, your position : check it hereunder as an indication.

-Corresponding measurement should be done with a long gating window of 200ms or more.
+Corresponding measurement should be done with RTA or with a long gating window of 200ms or more for impulse analysis.

 Frequency limits are normally 200Hz and 10kHz but this can be adapted to each case.